Art-Sells/Arells/Build-Notes.md

 - Public Key = Address,
 - Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
 - Make API Key Private

+### Sign-up
+- Proof-of-Creation (Website/Social-Media-Links) to prevent plagarism for artwork creating.
+(Verified Check...
+No Verified check for buyer)
+- Terms & Conditions Agreement

+### Home

+#### How To Make Money:
+{As A Collector: Buy, Set Price After Purchase (list profits), Share}{As A Creator: Create, Set Price and Price After Purchase, Share} [VIEW STORE]-(if no art collected (Created), else (Collected)).

+#### About
+- Created by artists for artists.
+Arells was created from a deep frustration of how difficult it is to make a living as artists in a society that doesn't value art to the same degree as STEM (Science, Technology, Engineering and Math).
+But now thanks to the technology powering cryptocurrencies (blockchain), all this changes.
+Now for the first time in human history, neither you nor buyers of your artwork will ever lose money trading or selling art thanks to a revolutionary new financial system we're calling "Price After Purchase".
+With our Price After Purchase system, bear markets (markets in which people sell assets (Art, Jewelry, Real Estate, etc at a loss)) are made irrelevant hence our slogan "Never Lose Money Selling Art".
+And so as Arells grows, bear markets decline and this would have been impossible to create before blockchain technology.
+So pat yourself in the back.
+You are officially part of a revolution that will change not just the art industry, but asset markets everywhere.

 ### Store (Default)
 - Includes all Arells Website Components